 Epilepsy has a number of sexual and reproductive complications that we don’t fully understand.
 Nearly one-third of epileptic men suffer from erectile dysfunction, and many epileptic women complain of dry vagina, painful contractions during sex, or low libido.

-About 4% to 6% of babies born to women with epilepsy have a birth defect.
+About 5% of babies born to women with epilepsy have a birth defect.
 This compares to about a 2% to 3% chance in the rest of the population.
 It’s known that antiepileptic medications are responsible for at least some of the extra birth defects.
-The defects can be minor or easily corrected by surgery (malformed fingers, cleft lip, or palate), but occasionally more serious problems such as spina bifida can occur.
+The defects can be minor or corrected by surgery (malformed fingers, cleft lip, or palate), but occasionally more serious problems such as spina bifida can occur.

 If you think you or your child may have had a seizure, see your doctor.
 You may be asked about your history of seizures, how long they last, when they occur, and how you feel afterwards.
 Family history may be relevant.